-Any operator or passenger under 18 years of age must wear a DOT approved safety helmet securely fastened with a chin strap.
+Any operator or passengers under 18 years of age must wear an approved safety helmet securely fastened with a chin strap.

-Operators and passengers must wear glasses, goggles or a face shield unless the motorcycle is equipped with a windshield.
+Any operator or passenger must wear glasses, goggles or a face shield unless the motorcycle is equipped with a windshield.